uphop/voice-sentiment/README.md

 Here is an example of what you should see as the result:
 ![Screenshot](https://user-images.githubusercontent.com/74451637/102792387-1c6b5280-43b1-11eb-8dab-590c59007117.png)

-And here is a recorded example of transcribing / sentiment score assessment while streaming a sample YoutTube video with English practice lesson:
+And here is a recorded example of transcribing / sentiment score assessment while streaming [this sample YoutTube video](https://youtu.be/FfhZFRvmaVY) with an English practice lesson:

 [![Recorded_sample](http://img.youtube.com/vi/4XegsEG1NUU/0.jpg)](http://www.youtube.com/watch?v=4XegsEG1NUU "Voice Sentiment example")